Spaud1x/ChenYou-3K-OOP-project/devlog.md

 - Set up the disappearing targets
 - Improved on gun switching bugs
 ## Week 7 (9 Aug - 15 Aug)
+- Did more bug fixing
+- Tried to create some sort of tutorial obstacle course but decided to leave it at the end
 ## Week 8 (16 Aug - 22 Aug)
+Plan
+- Create the score system and a button to activate the target which starts the whole process
+- Add start menu, settings and pause menu UI

+Problems
+- Have a lot of variables, prefabs and objects so I have to rearrange all the clutter
+- Scripts giving out errors even though it is working

+Done so far
+- Menu and options page
+- Button which starts the aimtrainer process

 ## Week 9 (23 Aug - 29 Aug)